williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 ### Will the Problem Be Solved?

 This is the million-dollar question.
-Proponents argue yes—we just need more research, better mathematics, or new insights.
+Proponents argue yes we just need more research, better mathematics, or new insights.

-Skeptics argue no—the problem is fundamental and insoluble.
+Skeptics argue no the problem is fundamental and insoluble.
 Many-Worlds might be elegant, but it can't explain probabilities.

 Time will tell.
 But after 65+ years since Everett's original proposal, the lack of consensus is striking.